Self-attention for raw optical Satellite Time Series Classification: Experiments and Results

 It may be concluded that the region- and domain-specific expert knowledge in data preprocessing helped all models to achieve better accuracies compared to the raw sentinel 2 time series dataset.
 All models achieved similar accuracies for preprocessed datasets.
-Even the random forest classifier showed a competitive performance to the deep learning models with similar scores in overall accuracy, slightly worse kappa and $f_1$ scores.
-Both, the \rnn and \transformer models, that rely on recurrence and self-attention, achieved better accuracies on raw time series data compared to the convolutional models \msresnet and \tempcnn.
-This effect was minor in the land-use categorization with 23-classes and more pronounced in the land-cover categorization, but overall consistent throughout this evaluation.
+Even the RF classifier showed a competitive performance compared to the deep learning models with similar scores in overall accuracy, albeit with slightly worse kappa and $f_1$ scores.
+Both the \rnn and the \transformer models, which rely on recurrence and self-attention, achieved better accuracies on raw time series data compared to the convolutional models \msresnet and \tempcnn.
+This effect was minor in the land use categorization with 23 classes and more pronounced in the land cover categorization with 12 classes, but overall it was consistent throughout this evaluation.
 We will investigate the difference of recurrence and self-attention compared to convolution further in the next section.